Flakky/ue-blueprints-styleguide/README.md

 ![Blueprints validation](/img/Flow_Validation.png)

-# Alignment and Look
+## Alignment and Look

-The main rule here, is to make as less wire crossing as possible by caching values or using rerote nodes.
+The main rule here, is to make as less wire crossing as possible by caching values or using reroute nodes.

 If you need a function result value in multiple places, cache the return value and use it by Get node.
 Same when you need a result value after couple of nodes after.
 Do not pull wires over whole graph!

 ![Blueprints cache result](/img/Functions_Cache.png)